Your company is already operating in Germany and you would now like to export worldwide?

 Blockchain Facts & Figures

-A penetration rate of 35 percent for digital assets (cryptocurrencies, decentralized finance, non-fungible tokens) is above the EUR and global averages (32 percent and 12 percent respectively).
+A penetration rate of 35 percent for digital assets (cryptocurrencies, decentralized finance, non-fungible tokens) is above the European Union and global averages (32 percent and 12 percent respectively).
 As recently as 2023, this was at 24 percent in the country.

 3. Blockchain Investment Focus

-Blockchain investments attract four percent of VC funding while 5.5 percent of all deals made in Germany involve blockchain start-ups – a disproportionately high level of funding compared to the share of blockchain start-ups in start-ups in general.
+4% of VC funding and 5.5% of deals in Germany go to blockchain startups in 2023 - this represents a disproportionately high level of funding compared to the share of blockchain startups among startups in general.
+A 3% increase in VC funding in 2023 also demonstrates resilience during times of global investment decline.

-'Favorable regulations such as the law on electronic securities or the granting of licenses for crypto custody transactions promote the widespread acceptance of digital assets in Germany.
+Regulations such as the Electronic Securities Act or the issuance of licenses for crypto custody services to financial institutions promote the widespread acceptance of digital assets in Germany.

 5. Establishing Infrastructure